Trymintrgb/MHH_task4/README.md

 **Deadlock detection using ILP and BDD:**
 This task combines an ILP formulation with the BDD built in Task 3 to detect whether a deadlock exists.
 If a deadlock is reachable from the initial marking, return one concrete deadlock marking; otherwise, report that none exists.
-A *dead marking* is one where no transition is enabled; a *deadlock* is a dead marking reachable from the initial marking.
-You must also report running time for several example models.

 ---